Diagnostic Medical Sonography

 Question 7: What is the online atmosphere like?

 Yes, you do come to school.
 Each week you will come to school at least one or two days a week for scheduled face-to-face labs or open scan labs.
-Every semester, you can access schedule in your course syllabus.
+Every semester, you can access the schedule in your course syllabus.
 Also, it is good to mark your calendar ahead with courses and college academic calendar in the beginning of semester to make sure nothing will surprise you.
-During your face to face lab sessions, you have chance to meet your professor face-to-face.
+During your face to face lab sessions you have chance to meet your professor.
 This is a chance for asking questions, participating in group , participating hands-on scanning, watching skill demonstrations, and having plenty of time to practice scanning.
 Montgomery College has a state of the art scanning lab with ultrasound machines, computers and learning resources.
-In addition, you can sign up a open scan lab when you need to work on perfecting your scanning skill.
-During open scan labs you will have additional time to practice your scanning skills; it can help you to reinforce what is learned in face to face scanning labs and at clinical.
+In addition, you can sign up for open skills enhancement scan lab when you need to work on perfecting your scanning skills.
+During open skills enhancement scan labs you will have additional time to practice your scanning skills; which can help to reinforce what is learned in face to face scanning labs and at clinical.
 It is during these additional scan labs that you can spend as much time as needed for learning and being comfortable with the ultrasound machines and ultrasound scanning skills.